ARM-software/abi-aa/addenda32/addenda32.rst

 The scope of build attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unless :c:`#pragma` or other mechanisms specific to a tool chain are used, it is usual for all parts of a relocatable file to be built the same way with the same compatibility intentions.
+Unless :c:`#pragma` or other mechanisms specific to a toolchain are used, it is usual for all parts of a relocatable file to be built the same way with the same compatibility intentions.
 So, usually, build attributes are given file scope and apply to all entities defined in the file to which they can apply.